How we hire

 Still curious?
 Here are some of our frequently asked questions.

 Straight after you apply you will receive an email from us letting you know we’ve received your application.
-About a week later, you’ll receive another email with an update on your application or asking you to book yourself in for a Zoom call.
+About 1-2 weeks later, you’ll receive another email with an update on your application and if successful, the recruiter will arrange a time to book a Zoom call.
 This can vary during busier periods but our recruiters are always working hard to respond to you as quickly as possible.

 While each role, level and speciality/group is different, our process has four main consistent components:

 Round 3: Take home challenge.
-We’ll send you a brief with the details of a challenge to complete in your own time and present back to us.
-Different people work in different ways, so this step of the process is to show us who you are and how you work.
+We’ll send you a challenge brief with the details to complete in your own time and present back to us.
+Different people work in different ways, so this step of the process is to show us how you work.
 This is an opportunity for you to showcase your thinking but also get a sense of the type of work you’d do in the role.
 We want to see your personality and authentic self shine.
-Please note, engineers aren’t asked to complete a take home challenge.

 Each role and level can be different, but generally our process takes 4-5 weeks from the initial conversation with your recruiter through to a decision on the outcome.
 (And we hope for you it’s a big YES).
 Your recruiter will keep you updated along the way to ensure you know what to expect and if there are any changes in the timeline.